XFL Receiver Eli Rogers Skipped His Mother’s Funeral To Play In Saturday’s Game

 Wide receiver Eli Rogers had a difficult decision to make — to suit up for his second-ever XFL game with the DC Defenders or attend his mother’s funeral.

-Rogers, who played for three NFL season and now is trying to revive his football career in the newly formed league, decided to play.
+Rogers, who played for three NFL seasons and now is trying to revive his football career in the newly formed league, decided to play.

 As the USA Today reported, the 27-year-old wide receiver lost his mother, Tranae Jackson, on February 5.
 Her funeral was scheduled for Saturday at the same time the Defenders were set to play the New York Guardians.
 Rogers took to Twitter to explain why he felt he needed to play and how he came to the decision after praying about it.

-In a message posed shortly before kickoff, Rogers explained that it was his mother’s sacrifice that helped him excel at football and eventually become a professional player, and he wanted to honor her by playing.
+In a message posted shortly before kickoff, Rogers explained that it was his mother’s sacrifice that helped him excel at football and eventually become a professional player, and he wanted to honor her by playing.

+“I know my mother is proud of who I am today, and the decision I chose today,” Rogers wrote shortly before kickoff.

 Rogers added after the game that he sent his condolences in the form of a heartfelt letter, which was read at her funeral.